CamCove-Crichton/transporter/README.md

 - I then used a while loop to loop through my function for the job name to repeat the request for data until it has passed the validation tests to break the loop
 - Added in a function to update the google worksheet so when the user data has been collected, it will be updated in the google sheet
 - Added in a function for the user to input the order number data, and will then validate it
 - Added validation for the order number input to check that order number consists of 5 numbers and that the input is an integer.
-It will repeat the request for input until the input is valid
+It will repeat the request for input until the input is valid, as well as check the Transporter google sheet for existing order numbers, so each order number is unique
 - Created a main function to call all the functions that are required when the program is run
 - Added in a function for the user to input the size of truck that is required for the job
 - Created a function to validate the truck size user input on three validations, a value must be entered, it must be able to be converted to a float, and it must exist in a predefined list of truck sizes